kyubxy/YasaiOld/README.md

 This framework features an awful mismatch of imperative and declerative programming styles to iterate interfaces in a concise yet comprehensive fashion.
 What you're looking at here is the culmination of years of wasted time and effort to produce what is subpar at best!

+see how much of part 1 is left to go on [the part 1 project page](https://github.com/EpicTofuu/Yasai/projects/1)

 ## Why
 I like writing code that does nothing impressive.